logic-for-hackers/spring-2015/idris/tutorial.md

 sym : (l = r) -> r = l
 ```

-`trans` represents the property of transitivity, which we obviously expect
+`trans` represents the property of transitivity, which we expect
 equality to obey. `sym`, which we won't actually need for now, represents
 symmetry.
 With `trans`, we now can make use of our almost helpful term we
 created: